cloud66/help-old/_posts/how-to/1955-09-23-haproxy-customconfig.md

 template: two-col
 title:  "HAProxy CustomConfig"
 so_title: "custom config"
-date:   1560-08-26 15:33:13
+date:   1944-08-26 15:33:13
 categories: how-to
-lead: Customize HAProxy Configuration
+lead: Customize your HAProxy configuration
 ---

 ## HAProxy CustomConfig

 You can customize the HAProxy configuration on your HAProxy server using [CustomConfig](/stack-features/custom-config.html).
+For example, you can follow these instructions to [allow for SSL termination](http://localhost:4000/how-to/ssl-termination-on-load-balancers.html#haproxy) with your HAProxy setup.

 CustomConfig uses the [Liquid templating language](http://liquidmarkup.org/).
 You can find many incredible guides and tutorials into the Liquid syntax around the web, but the syntax is easy enough to pick up in minutes.